riccardoscheda/AnomalousDiffusion/docs/fronts.md

 Parameters
 ---------------

-im : the image in matrix format threshold : integer for the threshold to make the image binary iterations : integer for the number of iterations for the erosion
+-im : the image in matrix format

+-threshold : integer for the threshold to make the image binary

+-iterations : integer for the number of iterations for the erosion

 Returns:

-a dataframe with the x and y coordinates of the longest border;
+-a dataframe with the x and y coordinates of the longest border;

-the image with the drawn found front.
+-the image with the drawn found front.

 Example:
 ----------------